-In 2017, the board purchased and installed ceiling fans and festoon lights for the shelter, and in the future, hope to add awnings to the shelter to relieve vendors from the hot summer sun.
+In 2017, the board purchased and installed ceiling fans and festoon lights for the shelter, and added awnings to one side of the shelter to relieve vendors from the hot morning summer sun.
 If you are interest in contributing funds, please let us know!
 We'd love to add additional awnings to two more locations on the shelter.
 336-258-8908

 For more information on the Elkin Farmers Market, click here.